rockettheme/docs/Docs/joomla/templates/myriad/particle_case.md

 ---
 title: Myriad: Case Studies Particle
-description: Your Guide to Recreating Elements of the Myriad (Gantry 5 Edition) Demo for Joomla
+description: Your Guide to Recreating Elements of the Myriad Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/myriad:Myriad

 ---